 2. VOLCANO BAY AT UNIVERSAL ORLANDO RESORT

-This one is a biggie, folks, because it is an entirely new park.
-Universal Orlando Resort is opening a third gate this summer, Volcano Bay.
+This one is a biggie, folks because it is an entirely new park.
+Universal Orlando Resort is opening the third gate this summer, Volcano Bay.
 After the closure of the well-worn Wet ‘n Wild just days ago, Volcano Bay has been called to fill in the gap.
 Honestly, there is no doubt that it will.

 1. PANDORA — THE WORLD OF AVATAR AT ANIMAL KINGDOM

 Come on!
 Did you really expect anything else to take this spot?!
 Breaking ground two years ago, Pandora (aka Avatar Land) has been quite a controversial choice for Disney.
 Just as the announcement of the Jimmy Fallon attraction initially fell short of expectations, a new land-based on an outdated movie failed to excite even the loyal fanbase of Disney Parks.
 This, however, has changed.

 With every new reveal, whether it be the incredible concept art for the restaurants, details of the new AVATAR Flight of Passage attraction, or the first look at the captivating animatronics in place for the Na’vi River Journey, Walt Disney World has been steadily making the case for this fantasy land in its Animal Kingdom park.
 It is safe to say that it now has a solid base of advocates and enthusiasts that cannot wait until that bridge to Pandora is finally open to the public.
 I am among them.